ImNotcatcatcat80/PyDots/README.md

 # PyDots

-  Python recreation of a flip dot display
+  Python recreation of a flip dot display with smooth transitions and a realistic look.
   Built on Python 3.x using PyGame
   DavidG - Italy - April 2019